reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/menu-actions.md

 ## Limitations

-- If there are multiple apps, there is no way to sort order of actions in the menu.
+- A sort order of actions in the context menu can't be specified.
 - The context, name, and description fields do not support dynamic logic.

 ## Example

-Here you'll use `Devvit.addMenuItem` to create a menu actions for comments, posts and subreddits.
+This example uses `Devvit.addMenuItem()` to create menu actions for comments, posts and subreddits.

 ```ts
 import { Devvit } from '@devvit/public-api';